Derrick-Zhang/derrick-zhang.github.io/docs/_posts/2022-06-08-Calabi-Yau-manifold.markdown

 ### Almost complex manifolds
 Let $M$ be a differentiable manifold.
 The pair $(M,J)$ is called an **almost complex manifold** if there exists a tensor field $J$ of type (1,1) such that at each point $p$ of $M$, $J_p^2 = - {\rm id}_{T_pM}$.
 The tensor field $J$ is also called the **almost complex structure**.

 Let $(M,J)$ be an almost complex manifold.
 If the Lie bracket of any holomorphic vector fields $X,Y$ is again a holomorphic vector field, the almost complex structure $J$ is said to be **integrable**.
+We will see that this statement is equivalent to that the Nijenhuis tensor trivially vanishes.
+An integrable almost complex structure is called a **complex structure**.

 ### Nijenhuis tensor
 Given any linear map $A$ on each tangent space of $M$, the **Nijenhuis tensor** is a tensor field of rank (1,2) given by